ilhaan/Tournament-Results/README.md

 Once you have cloned this repository and installed all the required software packages, follow the instructions listed below to test this project:

 1. Change your working directory to the cloned repository: `cd (path-to-cloned-repo)/Tournament-Results/`
-2. Create the 'tournament' database: `psql -c "create database tournament;"`
+2. Create the 'tournament' database and it's tables and views: `psql -c "\i tournament.sql"`
-3. Connect psql to the 'tournament' database: `psql tournament`
-4. Import tables and views: `\i tournament.sql`
-5. Quit psql: `\q`
-6. Run the Python test script: `python tournament_test.py`
+3. Run the Python test script: `python tournament_test.py`

-Please note that importing the database schema (step 4 above) removes all previous tables and views in the tournament database.
+Please note that importing the database schema (step 4 above) drops any existing database named 'tournament' and recreates it with tables and views for this project.